Skip to main content

 This t-shirt is going to be tailored in Bangladesh, so fabric exporters will again ship the material overseas where it will be purchased for use in factories.
 About 10% of the UK’s clothing is imported from Bangladesh each year.

-This account is a linear version of a supply chain – from cotton field to shelf – but the reality is of course far more complex.
+This account is a linear version of a supply chain – from cotton field to shelf – but the reality is far more complex.
 Big companies won’t just use a single person or supplier at each stage: multiple cotton farmers will grow the raw material that the cotton spinner turns into yarn; just as multiple spinners will provide the yarn for weaving into fabric.

 In fact, the explanation given above hasn’t even considered the non-cotton elements of the t-shirt’s design: for example, the origin of the dyes or the thread that are also part of its production.
-Or all the inputs that are used, for example, to grow the cotton, such as pesticides or fertilizers and their supply chains.
-It is usually more accurate then to think of a supply pyramid than a chain, with multiple elements, people and locations contributing to a final product.
+It also hasn’t considered any other inputs that are used, for example, to grow the cotton, such as pesticides or fertilisers.

 While the brand that we recognise is responsible for sale and design, they may not oversee any of the production themselves.
 Each stage can be outsourced to other companies known as their suppliers.